If your questions are not answered by this post, use the Ask button in the top right to tell us what’s missing!

-Although Smashed media does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card.
-American Express has not endorsed this content in any way.
+Although Smashed media does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Chase and Barclaycard have not endorsed this content in any way.

 Learn more about .

 These cards are both designed for people with good credit, and they offer some of the best rewards and benefits you’ll find on travel credit cards.
 They have similar annual fees, but they’re both waived for the first year.

 Read on to learn if one of these cards is the right one to help pay for your next vacation.

 For People with

 - Annual Fee: $95 - Waived first year